flutter/website/src/docs/deployment/ios.md

 ## Create a build archive

-In this step, you'll create a build archive and upload your build to iTunes Connect.
+In this step, you'll create a build archive and upload your build to App Store Connect.

 During development, you've been building, debugging, and testing with *debug*